sohailanwaralmani74/utility-tools/gif-to-webp.md

 ---
 layout: main
 title: Convert GIF to WebP Online - Free GIF to WebP Converter
 description: Convert GIF images to WebP instantly with this free GIF to WebP converter.
 Animated GIFs are converted using the first frame only.
-Fast, secure, and browser-based.
+Browser-based.
 keywords: gif to webp, convert gif to webp, animated gif to webp, gif webp online, free gif to webp converter
 ---